Learn French

 Everything about the French sentence "S'il vous plaît"

 We are going to teach you all the things you ever wanted to know about the basic phrase "S'il vous plaît".
-It includes a complete guide of what it is and how to use it in a casual conversation with an audio example.
-And that's not all, we also added some useful stuff like slow pronunciation audio, synonyms, dialogue example and more!
+It includes a detailed definition of what it is and how to use it in everyday life with an audio example.
+But that's not all, we also added useful things like dialogue example, slow pronunciation audio, synonyms and more!

 Translation in English